ranidspace/nintendo-today-scripts/README.md

 back from the server, such as images)

-If you're not receiving data on mitmweb, it's likely you need to configure your connection to the proxy.
+If you're not receiving data on mitmweb, it's likely you need to configure your connection to the proxy or your computer's firewall.
 If you are receiving data, but you're unable to use the app or any https websites, it's likely your device doesn't have the certificate.